How to run product strategy workshops

 - Personality and tone of voice

 OK, let’s explore of each them in a little more detail.

-Only joking.
-But, coming face to face with such a fundamental question can be slightly intimidating so it makes sense to have a well considered answer up your sleeve.
+Coming face to face with such a fundamental question can be slightly intimidating so it makes sense to have a well considered answer up your sleeve.
 Many teams do not.